 Comment 3: In the cohort, Patient 3 developed DHL and FL at the first time point, which may represent an early transformation or for other reasons.
 This particular case could be removed to avoid further confusion.
 In the same context, there are several cases involving both IgH-BCL2 and IgH-cMyc translocations.
 The authors should illustrate the IgH locus as well.

 Answer: As indicated, we have now removed P3 from all analyses and figures.
 Additional evaluation of this P3 pair showed that there were two population of FL cells, with one progressing to DHL.
 It is likely that the P3 represent a proper sample pair and comparable to the others, but we decided to take it out to remove any confusion.
 In Fig. 1c, we present data for SHM in the IgHVDJ and IgH constant regions.
-Moreover, we provide in Extended Fig. 1, extensive data about the translocation properties of Ig region to BCL2.
+Moreover, we provide in Extended Fig. 1, extensive data about the translocation properties of IgH region to BCL2 or MYC.

 DONG (Important): .
 I THINK THAT THIS REFEREE IS ASKING US TO REPRODUCE FIGURE 1B BUT FOR IGH.
 WE HAVEN’T DONE THIS YET.
+(I’VE SHOWN THIS RESULT IN EXTENDED FIGURE 1C.
+PLEASE FIND IT.)

-As for a detailed analyses of IgH-Bcl2 and IgH-Myc translocations, as described in Extended Fig. 2, the IgH-Bcl2 translocations contain insertions that are often associated with RAG-dependent and AID independent breaks, whereas the IgH-Myc translocations are AID mediated and do not have insertions (Fig. X).
+As for a detailed analyses of IgH-Bcl2 and IgH-Myc translocations, as described in Extended Fig. 1, the IgH-Bcl2 translocations contain insertions that are often associated with RAG-dependent and AID independent breaks, whereas the IgH-Myc translocations are AID mediated and do not have insertions (Extended Fig. 1d).
 These observations confirm the role of AID in promoting DHL following initial establishment of the IGH-BCL2.
-During the investigation of bcl2- Igh translocation break points, the presence of insertions via the activity of terminal deoxynucleotidyl transferase (TdT, encoded by DNTT gene).
+During the investigation of BCL2-IgH translocation break points, the presence of insertions via the activity of terminal deoxynucleotidyl transferase (TdT, encoded by DNTT gene).
 Recent reports have pointed out that TdT enzyme levels have been found to increased in DLBCL cells.
-We We thank the referee for encouraging us to look at this in greater detail since we learned more about our sample pairs with respect to IgH-BCL2 translocations..
+We thank the referee for encouraging us to look at this in greater detail since we learned more about our sample pairs with respect to BCL2-IgH translocations..

 Comment 4: The authors should illustrate the IgH locus”

-Answer: We have plotted and illustrated somatic mutations (including both point mutation and structural variation) of IgH locus in Fig. 1 and supplementary figure 1.
+Answer: We have plotted and illustrated somatic mutations (including both point mutation and structural variation) of IgH locus in Fig. 1c and extened figure 1c (as following).